Bias-Variance Tradeoffs in Joint Spectral Embeddings: Background the ESRDPG

 Heuristically, each dimension in the latent space can be interpreted as a principle direction capturing important features that govern the connectivity structure in the system.
-The diagonal elements of the weighting matrices $\bvar{C}_{ii}^{(g)}$ can then be interpreted as how influential the features captured by the $i$-th dimension are in determining the connectivity structure of graph $g$.
+The weighting matrices can be seen as alternating the dot product that governs connectivity in each layer of the multiplex.
+Said another way, the matrix square root of the weighting matrices $\sqrt{\bvar{C}^{(g)}}$ can be interpreted as mapping the latent positions to new points in $\R^d$ where the standard dot product is applied.

-In the definition of the ESRDPG, we impose assumptions on the distribution $F$ and weighting matrices $\{\bvar{C}^{(g)}\}_{g=1}^m$.
+\begin{Remark}[Model Assumptions] In the definition of the ESRDPG, we impose assumptions on the distribution $F$ and weighting matrices $\{\bvar{C}^{(g)}\}_{g=1}^m$.
 Similar assumptions on $F$ are made in previous analysis \parencite{EigenCLT, OmniCLT} but have somewhat different implications here.
-The assumption $\mathrm{rank}(\Delta) = d$ specifies the dimension of the latent space. $\Delta$ being diagonal is an assumption made to ensure the weighting matrices $\{\bvar{C}^{(g)}\}_{g=1}^m$ are asymptotically scaling the eigenvalues of $\{\bvar{P}^{(g)}\}_{g=1}^m$ and enables analytic computation of the bias presented in Theorem \ref{Main Bias Theorem}.
-In addition, this assumption helps address the identifiability of the ESRDPG which we discuss in Remark \ref{Identifiability}.
-The assumption $\min_{i\in[d]}\max_{g\in[m]}\bvar{C}_{ii}^{(g)}>0$ is a technical assumption to ensure that each latent dimension is given a nonzero weight in at least one graph.
+The assumptions $\mathrm{rank}(\Delta) = d$ and $\min_{i\in[d]}\max_{g\in[m]}\bvar{C}_{ii}^{(g)}>0$ fixes the dimension of the latent space, $d$.
+Assuming $\Delta$ is diagonal enables analytic computation of the bias presented in Theorem \ref{Main Bias Theorem}.
+Finally, assuming $\bvar{C}_{ii}^{(g)}\geq 0$ for all $i\in[d]$ and $g\in[m]$ is purely for notational convenience.
+The results presented in Section~\ref{Section: Main Results} hold provided there does not exist $i\in[d]$ such that $\bvar{C}_{ii}^{(g)} = c \leq 0$ for all $g\in[m]$.
+This condition ensures that the conditional expectation of the omnibus matrix $\tilde{\bvar{P}} = \E[\tilde{\bvar{A}}|\bvar{X}]$ has $d$ positive eigenvalues which allows us to focus on the positive definite part of $\tilde{\bvar{A}}$.
+Relaxing the condition $\bvar{C}_{ii}^{(g)}\geq 0$ allows the ESRDPG to capture disassortative network structures and can be viewed as an extension of the Generalized Random Dot Product Graph (GRDPG) \parencite{rubindelanchy2017}, where considering both positive and negative eigenvalues is necessary.
+We elect to exclude weighting matrices with negative values as it significantly complicates the presentation of the results without adding demonstrably new insights.